-"Brightness temperature interpolation method" height assignment method is used with configurable parameter DEFINEWITHCONTRIBUTIONS = 0, when the wind guess is used to define the "tracking area" in the later image with configurable parameter WIND_GUESS = 1, or when NWC/GEO-CT Cloud Type or NWC/GEO-CTTH Cloud Top Temperature and Pressure outputs are not available for the processing region for the image in which "tracking" are "tracked".
+"Brightness temperature interpolation method" height assignment is used with configurable parameter DEFINEWITHCONTRIBUTIONS = 0, when the wind guess is used to define the "tracking area" in the later image with configurable parameter WIND\GUESS = 1, or when NWC/GEO-CT Cloud Type or NWC/GEO-CTTH Cloud Top Temperature and Pressure outputs are not available for the processing region for the image in which "tracers" are tracked if configurable parameter KEEPDEFAULTPROCEDURE = 0 (which is not the default option); in this last case, otherwise, the processing of NWC/GEO-HRW stops.

-This height assignment method is only available if a NWP temperature forecast with a minimum number of NWP levels is provided (configurable parameter MIN_NWP_FOR_CALCULATION, with a default value of 4).
-If the number of NWP temperature levels is smaller, the processing of NWC/GEO-HRW algorithm stops, without calculating any AMVs or Trajectories.
+This height assignment method is only available if a NWP temperature forecast with a minimum number of NWP levels is provided (configurable parameter MIN\NWP\FOR\CALCULATION, with a default value of 4).
+If the number of NWP temperature levels is smaller, the processing of NWC/GEO-HRW stops, without calculating any AMVs or Trajectories.